 A former public school teacher for eight years, I relocated to Onondaga County and became a stay-at-home mom, chaplain, and novice photographer.
 Having previously taught world religions, I became familiar with others' customs, rituals, and cultures that has provided me with helpful insight that ties into my role as a humanist chaplain.
 Always a supporter and ally of the LGBT community and one who serves both religious and non-religious communities with their secular or unique ceremony needs.

-Baptized Catholic as an infant, I made my way through the sacraments of the church.
+Baptized Catholic as an infant, I made my way through the sacraments of the church mostly under my parents' direction.
 At age 24, I was officially confirmed as catholic---a decision I made as an adult.
-However, soon after, I decided to no longer attend mass, as well as no longer identify as a catholic (although the catholic church no longer recognizes formal Acts of Defection).
+However, soon after, I decided to no longer attend mass, as well as no longer identify as a Catholic (although the Catholic Church no longer recognizes formal Acts of Defection).

 Looking for a community to grow with and be part of, I discovered the Unitarian Universalist Association.
 I related to their seven principles and luckily found a lovely church in Barneveld, New York where I began attending regularly.
 I signed their book after a year and officially became a member of the church.
 I loved attending this church---the congregation was welcoming and very diverse; sermons were educational and speakers were talented.
 I regard the time that I spent there as very special.
 Due to certain demands for time that came into play, my time there ended and I then occasionally attended other UU churches in the Central New York area.

-"9th Annual Photo Walk" on Syracuse's South Side, hosted by The Stand
+"9th Annual Photo Walk" on Syracuse's Southside, hosted by The Stand

-Fortunate enough to participate in a remarkable community event, here are some of my photos:
+Fortunate enough to participate in this remarkable community event, here are some of my photos: